zmahfuz0613/react-components-functional/readme.md

 * Because of that, React can keep track of changes in the actual DOM by comparing different instances of the Virtual DOM.
 * React then isolates the changes between old and new instances of the Virtual DOM and then only updates the actual DOM with the necessary changes.
-* By only making the "necessary changes," as opposed to re-rendering an entire view altogether, we save up on processing power.
+* By only making the "necessary changes," as opposed to re-rendering an entire view altogether, it's significantly more efficient.
 * This is not unlike Git, with which you compare the difference -- or `diff` -- between two commits.
+It just happens really fast and behind the scenes a bit.

 ![Virtual DOM Diagram](https://docs.google.com/drawings/d/11ugBTwDkqn6p2n5Fkps1p3Elp8ZToIRzXzvM4LJMYaU/pub?w=543&h=229)